FieteLab/multiregion-brain-model/README.md

 ```
 with changes to $SEED and $lr.

+> p.s.
+For potential confusion, when the assignments of all three grid modules are `position`, we update each module with the MLP-predicted evidence velocity in `train.py` in each step of training.
+Otherwise, for cases like `--grid assignment position position evidence`, there will be no extra injection of evidence to positional modules.
+The code currently assumes there are always three grid modules.

 ## 🏞️ Reproducing All Figures from the ICML Paper
 ### analysis/
 Post model training and testing (which saves .mat files of activation vectors and other stats), you may reproduce figures shown in the original paper with the corresponding files: